-I recently signed on to write my second hiking guidebook with Falcon Guides, this time on the best coastal trails of Delaware, Maryland and Virginia.
-I am very excited.
+I recently signed on to write my second hiking guidebook with Falcon Guides, this time on the coastal trails of Delaware, Maryland and Virginia.
+So excited.

 On the hunt for sandy shores and scenic coastal trails I recently found myself at the 118-acre Pleasure House Point Natural Area in Virginia Beach.